 As discussed earlier, the words in the semantic frame of a key concept provide important contextual information about how that key concept is perceived.
-Figure 2 visualizes the semantic frames for science (top) and math (bottom) as produced by GPT-3 (left) and GPT-3.5 (right).
+Figure 2 visualizes the semantic frames for science (top) and math (bottom) as produced by GPT-3 (left) and ChatGPT (right).

-GPT-3 framed science mostly in neutral (data, hypothesis, method) and positive (curious, discover, knowledge) terms, although there was a non-negligible fraction of negative associates.
-Some of these negative associates related to objects of investigation in science (e.g., bacteria, chemicals) while another cluster of negative associates described science as hard, boring, and complicated.
-Noticeably, physics also appeared in this cluster.
+GPT-3 framed science mostly in neutral (data, hypothesis, method) and positive (curious, discover, knowledge) terms, although there is a non-negligible fraction of negative associates.
+Some of these negative associates relate to objects of investigation in science (e.g. bacteria, chemicals) while another cluster of negative associates describes science as hard, boring and complicated.
+Noticeably, physics also appears in this cluster.

-GPT-3.5 framed science in noticeably more positive terms.
-It is also easy to see that GPT-3.5 provided a richer, larger set of associates compared to GPT-3, which might be a consequence of the more advanced level of sophistication achieved by GPT-3.5 compared to its predecessor.
-While the semantic frame of science provided by GPT-3.5 was overwhelmingly positive, there were some negative associations that mostly related to theoretical and mathematical aspects of science.
-In contrast to GPT-3, the terms complicated and boring were not present in the semantic frame produced by GPT-3.5.
+ChatGPT framed science in noticeably more positive terms.
+It is also easy to see that ChatGPT provided a richer, larger set of associates compared to GPT-3, which might depend on the more advanced level of sophistication achieved by ChatGPT compared to its predecessor.
+While the semantic frame of science provided by ChatGPT is overwhelmingly positive, there are some negative associations that mostly relate to theoretical and mathematical aspects of science.
+In contrast to GPT-3, the terms complicated and boring were not present in

 Figure 2.
-Semantic frames for science (top) and math (bottom) as produced by GPT-3 (left) and GPT-3.5 (right).
+Semantic frames for science (top) and math (bottom) as produced by GPT-3 (left) and ChatGPT (right).
 Words in red (cyan) were rated as negative (positive).
 Words in black were rated as neutral.
 The cue word is displayed in a larger font size.
 Links between two negative terms are shown in red, while links between two positive terms are shown in cyan.
 Links between positive and negative words are shown in purple, indicating conflicting associations.